Medieval World

 A participatory grade is meant to motivate the goal of active engagement.
 Thus genuine and sincere engagement, rather meeting a certain threshold or quota is the goal.
 Those who engage in a sincere way will generally automatically find themselves fulfilling the requirements of participation.
 What if follows is a general rubric to help clarify expectations.

-Reading Guide (2.5%): In groups of 3, students will take turns preparing the "reading guide" for 5 strategic readings: Beowulf, Knight of the Cart, the Green Knight, and Purgatory 1-15 and 16-33
+Reading Guide (2.5%): In groups of 4, students will take turns preparing the "reading guide" for 4 strategic readings and leading the class discussion: Beowulf, Knight of the Cart, and Purgatory 1-15 and 16-33

 Papers (40%)